The waiting period to get a divorce has officially been shortened in Pennsylvania.

 Before the new law was passed, a person who wanted a divorce without the consent of the other spouse could only proceed after two years of separation.
 Now, only one year of separation is required to begin a no-fault divorce, which allows a marriage to dissolve without assigning blame.

-The Benefits of the New Law for Divorcing Couples
+The Benefits of the New Law for Divorcing Couples in Pennsylvania

 When Pennsylvania began recognizing no-fault divorce in 1980, there was a three-year waiting period before a spouse could proceed without consent from his or her partner.
 This waiting period, meant to give couples time to reconcile, was reduced to two years in 1988.
 But advocates have been saying for years that the long, mandatory waiting period was doing more harm than good for couples – and their children.

-In addition to halving the time a person has to wait to get divorced without his or her spouse’s consent, the new law could potentially provide other benefits to families.
+In addition to having the time a person has to wait to get divorced without his or her spouse’s consent, the new law could potentially provide other benefits to families.
 The shorter waiting period also means:

 - A quicker start to dividing assets and determining alimony, custody and other factors.